-The Director of Disability Services provides basic services and facilitates accommodations for eligible students with disabilities who self–identify and follow the procedure to request services.
+The Director of Disability Resources provides basic services and facilitates accommodations for eligible students with disabilities who self–identify and follow the procedure to request services.

 Accommodations are defined as:

 - Academic adjustments that allow students with disabilities to access information and materials and to demonstrate knowledge or mastery in a manner that is not affected negatively by their disability